openwebdocs/mdn-bcd-collector/docs/about.md

 - After running through all browser and browser versions...
   - The `update-bcd` script is run to create changes to BCD

+> [!NOTE]
-> **Note:** on every new release of the collector, the first part is automatically run on all browsers released in 2020 and later, using Selenium WebDriver on [BrowserStack](https://www.browserstack.com/open-source), [SauceLabs](https://opensource.saucelabs.com/) and [LambdaTest](https://www.lambdatest.com/hyperexecute).
+> On every new release of the collector, the first part is automatically run on all browsers released in 2020 and later, using Selenium WebDriver on [BrowserStack](https://www.browserstack.com/open-source), [SauceLabs](https://opensource.saucelabs.com/) and [LambdaTest](https://www.lambdatest.com/hyperexecute).
 These results are saved to the [mdn-bcd-results](https://github.com/openwebdocs/mdn-bcd-results) repository for easy use by BCD contributors.

 ### The Website